bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 You're likely here because a customer invited you to help optimize their supply chain operations.
 We're excited to have you on board and look forward to collaborating to make a positive environmental impact.

 :::tip We are thankful for your participation
-Being an EandoX supplier is free, as your participation as a great benefit to our users.
+Being an EandoX supplier is free, as your participation is of great benefit to our users.

 We are happy for your contribution and look forward to working with you.
 Please contact us at [supplier@eando.se](mailto:supplier@eando.se) if you have any questions not covered in this quickstart.
 :::